 It is entirely up to the victim to decide whether paying the ransom is preferable to continuing the “pain” of business stoppage.
 However, the Department of Homeland Security cites “serious risks” to consider before paying a ransom demand:

 Looking for the best defense against cyber attacks?
-PC Help Services is your Indianapolis leader in cyber security.
-Contact us at (317) 585-0500 or email@example.com.
+PC Help Services is your Fishers leader in cyber security.
+Contact us at (317) 868-7788 or firstname.lastname@example.org.